 Use workforce intelligence software to forecast your project pipeline and make informed decisions to put forward a winning team.

 Though workforce intelligence tools for the construction industry are relatively new, there are a few core insights that create the foundation for more effective planning and more efficient data management.

 Construction resource management is the process of planning construction resource usage to meet project objectives.
 Proper project resource planning helps to keep projects on schedule by ensuring that demands are met while maximizing workforce visibility and the utilization of resources from project to project.

 Managing construction resources is an important category that includes tasks such as:

 In construction, resources range from people to equipment – both of which must be managed effectively to ensure projects stay on track.

-Utilization is a measure of how much of a workforce’s available time is actually spent doing productive work.
-A better understanding utilization means you’re equipped with the skills to do more with less.
+Utilization is a data measure of how much of a workforce’s available time is actually spent doing productive work.
+A better understanding of utilization means you’re equipped with the skills to do more with less.
 It gives a great level of insight into your company’s profitability and hits key workforce visibility points, such as: